Focused

 import { lensProxy, set, each } from 'focused'let first = lensProxy().people.$(each).name.first

-So now, we’re able to update all first
+So now, we’re able to update all first properties to "Mindy":

 import { lensProxy, set, each } from 'focused'let state = {people: [{name: {first: 'John',},},{name: {first: 'Ben',},},],}let first = lensProxy().people.$(each).name.firstlet mindyify = set(first, 'Mindy')let mindyiedState = mindyify(state)console.log(mindyiedState)

 It’s difficult to represent data structures much bigger than this in a blog post, but I’m sure you can imagine some deeply nested data sets where this could really help out.
-But as one last step, let’s refactor a bit to reinforce what we’ve learned and add an age
+But as one last step, let’s refactor a bit to reinforce what we’ve learned and add an age property and functions for zeroing out each age:

 import { lensProxy, set, each } from 'focused'let state = {people: [{name: {first: 'John'}age: 37},{name: {first: 'Ben',},age: 12}]}let _ = lensProxy() //only need to call oncelet setEachFirst = set(_.people.$(each).name.first)let setEachAge = set(_.people.$(each).age)let mindyify = setEachFirst('Mindy')let zeroEachAge = setEachAge(0)let mindyiedState = mindyify(state)console.log(mindyiedState)let zeroedMindy = zeroEachAge(mindyiedState)console.log(zeroedMindy)